 to help the user in quickly understanding if there are problems and where.

 clusterctl describe cluster capi-quickstart will provide an output similar to:

-The “at glance” view is based on the idea that clusterctl should avoid to overload the user with information, but instead surface problems, if any.
+The “at a glance” view is based on the idea that clusterctl should avoid overloading the user with information, but instead surface problems, if any.